 Seller: HPB-Red, Dallas, TX, U.S.A.

 Hardcover.
-Condition: Acceptable.
-Connecting readers with great books since 1972.
-Used textbooks may not include companion materials such as access codes, etc. May have condition issues including wear and notes/highlighting.
-We ship orders daily and Customer Service is our top priority!.
-Seller Inventory # S_408129824
+Condition: Good.
+Connecting readers with great books since 1972!
+Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
+We ship orders daily and Customer Service is our top priority!
+Seller Inventory # S_437860195

 Quantity: 1 available